 The Marketing case involves a pair of student participants who will be presented with a marketing related challenge (case) and then given half an hour to prepare a presentation.
 The intent of the case is to challenge students to think creatively and strategically in a time constrained situation, allowing them to demonstrate their ability to think quickly and adapt to different situations.
 As a judge in this event, your job is to assume the role of the client described in the case scenario and evaluate how effectively each team presents their recommendation.

 The Case Scenario

 The students will not be aware of the client company before they enter the prep room, although they will be aware of the industry that the client company operates in.
+For the 2017 competition this industry is Media and Entertainment, Radio and Television Broadcasting.
 They will have 30 minutes to familiarize themselves with the situation, formulate recommendations, and develop a presentation.